peesock/overlay.sh/README.md

 Instead, either use bind mounts to rename things, or run overlay.sh with the -su flag as superuser.

-### Actual bug
+## Bugs

-As of util-linux 2.41, while rare, source dir paths cannot contain an odd number of double quotes.
+- As of util-linux 2.41, while rare, source dir paths cannot contain an odd number of double quotes.
   They have an open issue for it that should be resolved in the next release.

+- Recursive mounting is not yet implemented, meaning `-replace ./path` may reproduce ./path successfully, but any mounts at ./path/tmpfs will be empty.

+- The Tree cannot currently be used if mounting over a path that contains the Tree.
+It will still work outside of the command, but things like -overlay won't, since it is a piece of the Tree.
+  Recursive mounts should fix this once added.